yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/resources.md

 - [smart-paste.yazi](https://github.com/yazi-rs/plugins/tree/main/smart-paste.yazi) - Paste files into the hovered directory or to the CWD if hovering over a file.

-General command enhancements:
+General action enhancements:

-- [augment-command.yazi](https://github.com/hankertrix/augment-command.yazi) - Enhances a few Yazi commands with better handling of the choice between selected items and the hovered item.
+- [augment-command.yazi](https://github.com/hankertrix/augment-command.yazi) - Enhances a few Yazi actions with better handling of the choice between selected items and the hovered item.

 UI enhancements: